I’d been lying to myself all along.

 challengejourney of fatherhood

 I’m known for my luck, and there’s a lot of good in my life — so why did I feel like I was all out of steam with nothing left to give?

 It wouldn’t come to me until I started reading Gary Vaynerchuk’s Crush It!, which Sarah gave me as part of my birthday gift.
 It was nothing new — it was a simple point that we’ve all known since forever, but dutifully ignore it to fit in.
 And that point is this: we do best when we do what we’re supposed to be doing.
-We’re all coded differently — we all have things we enjoy and things we dread; things we’re amazing at and others we’ll suck at no matter how hard we try.
-And it’s said that when you do find the thing you’re born to do, and you pour your blood, sweat and tears into it — no matter how much you work at it, no matter how much of yourself you invest into it, you know what?
-It doesn’t feel like work at all.
+We’re all coded differently — we all have things we enjoy and things we dread; things we’re fantastic at and others we’ll suck at no matter how hard we try.
+And when you find the thing you’re born to do, and you pour your blood, sweat and tears into it — they say no matter how much you work at it, it doesn’t feel like work at all.